Ayakashi: Samurai Horror Tales: Yotsuya Kaidan

 "Yotsuya Ghost Story" is a retelling of the Yotsuya Kaidan, written by the 18th century kabuki playwright Nanboku Tsuruya IV.
 In the anime, Nanboku himself becomes the narrator.

 Iemon Tamiya is a callous ronin samurai who desires a beautiful woman named Oiwa but is denied permission by her father.
 One dark night, Iemon kills her father.
-By coincidence, it is the same night that a servant, Naosuke, who is in love with Oiwa's sister-in-law Osode, kills and disfigures who he believes is Satou Yomoshichi, Osode's fiancee.
+By coincidence, it is the same night that Iemon's servant, Naosuke, who is in love with Oiwa's adopted sister Osode, kills and disfigures who he believes is Satou Yomoshichi, Osode's fiancee.
 Iemon and Naosuke pose the bodies as if killed by bandits to allay suspicion.
 When the two bodies are discovered by Oiwa and Osode, the two men pretend to be surprised, and urge the two women that Oiwa should marry Iemon, while Osode should marry Naosuke, and convince them that the two men will take responsibility in exacting revenge on the "killers".
 Oiwa marries Iemon happily as they are in love while Osode is hesitant, but Naosuke suggests they be married in name only, and swears he will not consummate their marriage without her consent, to which she obliges.

 Iemon marries Oiwa, but following the birth of their child, Oiwa takes ill and Iemon becomes tired of her and the burden of their poverty.
 In return for the promise of wealth and status, Iemon promises to marry Oume Ito, the granddaughter of the wealthy Kihei Ito, who is in love with Iemon.
 Because of her feelings for Iemon, she sends a medicine to Iemon's house claiming it is for Oiwa to help treat post-partum depression, when it is actually a toxin to permanently disfigure her face.
 Iemon, upon finding this out, is surprised but goes along with the scheme.